unionai-oss/pandera/docs/source/polars.rst

 `Polars <https://docs.pola.rs/>`__ is a blazingly fast DataFrame library for manipulating structured data.
-Since the core is written in Rust, you get the performance of C/C++ with SDKs available for Python, R, and NodeJS.
+Since the core is written in Rust, you get the performance of C/C++ while providing SDKs in other languages like Python.

 Usage
 -----